“Will you do me a favor?” Tim says to me, the two of us sitting side by side in the car.

+We love a classic creamed greens recipe, but opt for our simply sauteed beet greens for that healthy fix.
 Whether you need a landing zone for a fried egg, a base for seared scallops, or a quick side to partner with roasted chicken, these garlicky veggies are as versatile as it gets.

 Beet greens don’t fly solo, so if you need some tips on how to use the rad root veggie itself, check out these earthy recipes:

 - Coconut Ginger Roasted Kale with Beets, Farro, and Goat Cheese